distribution/distribution/doc/spec/api.md

 #### Pulling an Image Manifest

-The image manifest can be fetched with the following url:
+The image manifest can be fetched with the following URL:

 ```
 GET /v2/<name>/manifests/<reference>